Emergency Medicine Witness Case

 Letter From Medical Expert Witness

-I, XXX M.D., M.S., am licensed physician board certified in Emergency Medicine, Family Medicine, Geriatrics and Forensic Medicine.
-I am a physician licensed to practice medicine in XXX and XXX.
+I, M.D., M.S., am licensed physician board certified in Emergency Medicine, Family Medicine, Geriatrics and Forensic Medicine.
+I am a physician licensed to practice medicine in.
 I currently practice or teach is the areas of medicine applicable to this case.
-I am familiar with the standard of care for medical practices that currently relate to issues of care and treatment of patients such XXX.
-I am familiar with the standard of care in this case by virtue of my training, education and experience for over 25 years in the same filed and/or related healthcare providers practiced when treating XXX.
-The board of emergency medicine, geriatrics, family practice and internal medicine share the same knowledge, training, education and experience when treating a X year old patient like XXX.
+I am familiar with the standard of care for medical practices that currently relate to issues of care and treatment of patients such John.
+I am familiar with the standard of care in this case by virtue of my training, education and experience for over 25 years in the same field and/or related healthcare providers practiced when treating John.
+The board of emergency medicine, geriatrics, family practice and internal medicine share the same knowledge, training, education and experience when treating a year old patient like John.
 I can fairly evaluate the quality of care that was provided.
-Attach is a copy of the current curriculum.I have reviewed the available medical records of XXX.
+Attach is a copy of the current curriculum.I have reviewed the available medical records of John.

 These include the following: